Erik Paartalu: Al Kharaitiyat

 In October 2016, Paartalu joined Qatari Stars League club Al Kharaitiyat.

 Bengaluru FC

 On 5 July 2017, Paartalu joined Indian Super League club Bengaluru FC on a one-year deal.
 In November, he scored a brace against Delhi Dynamos.
 On 14 March 2018, his contract was extended until the end of 2020.
-Paartalu was part of the 2018–19 Indian Super League season winning squad and ended the following 2019–20 season as the club's highest assist getter with five contributions to his name.
+Paartalu was part of the 2018–19 Indian Super League winning squad and ended the following 2019–20 season as the club's highest assist getter with five contributions to his name.
 Paartalu signed a two-year extension to his contract with Bengaluru FC at the end of the 2019-20 campaign.
 "Bengaluru has held a special place in my heart for the past three years.
 Every time I leave the city, I am somehow drawn back to it," Paartalu said after putting pen to paper.
 In September 2021, Bengaluru FC announced that Paartalu and the club had parted ways.